simonpo/generator-botscaffold/SetupGuide.md

 Select the **Create Microsoft App ID and Password** button, and a new browser window will open showing your **App ID** and button to generate a **Password**.
 Take careful note of the password that is generated, this is the only time you can see it displayed.

 ![Create Web App](assets/BotframeworkCreateBot-2.png)

+You now have the first two pieces of information you need to answer the Botscaffold generator's questions - paste the **App ID* and **App Password** into the generator: